 The Smart Pet Love Snuggle Puppy also came with a heat source that lasts about 8 hours (similar to a Hot Hands hand warmer) to emit heat as a mama dog would.

 I did not regret purchasing this snuggle pet.
 It’s the best puppy anti-anxiety toy I’ve found yet.
 After the first 3 weeks, we no longer turned the heartbeat on.
 Now it’s just something to snuggle with.
 However, there have been a few puppy outbursts where Mollie grabbed her “mama” and tugged on it like a chew toy.
+Speaking of chew toys check out our latest review on the toughest dog toys.

 The Snuggle Puppy is also machine washable in case there are any accidents.
 Just make sure to take out the heart before washing.